-Facebook drops no-vote stock plan, Zuck will sell share to fund philanthropy
+Facebook drops no-vote stock plan, Zuck will sell shares to fund philanthropy

 How tbh hit #1 by turning anonymity positive